cliffchristianson/screenshot/README.md

 <h2>Screenshot OCR</h2>
-This small program will take a screenshot of a webpage and extract text from regions of the screenshot.
+This small program automates taking a screenshot of a webpage and extracting text from regions of the screenshot.

+Useful for parsing text from camera streams, tracking website errors, and other nifty uses.

 Javascript client with node/express backend